 Twice during each school year students and teachers immerse themselves in a special learning program called Research Week.
 Research Week is an innovative five day project that takes students on an in-depth exploration of a research topic.
 Parents are invited to the school at the end of Research Week to watch students present their conclusions to teachers and classmates.
 Parents get to see the product of their childs’ efforts firsthand while showing their support.

 In the classroom during Research Week, students work both individually and in groups.
-Here students collaborate on building a structure.

 The richness of the Research Week program comes from the wide range of topics studied, including explorations of music, art, and sports.